The Radars

 The Radars were a New Zealand group that was made up of mainly visually impaired musicians.
 They backed Deane Waretini on his no 1 hit "The Bridge" in 1981, and they won the Best Polynesian Album award at the 1983 New Zealand Music Awards.
 They played mainly around Auckland.

 Background

 1960s

 The group was started in or around 1962 by Niuean born drummer, Feau Halatau and four fellow students from the Parnell Institute for the Blind.
 The first gig they were paid for was a wedding, and according to the drummer Halatau, they were paid a couple of pounds each.
-Around November 1966, they were the resident band at a dance hall in the Auckland suburb of Otahuhu.
+Around November 1966, they were the resident band at a dance hall in the Auckland suburb of Ōtāhuhu.
 They backed singers Ricky May and John Rowles during their residency at the Picasso club.
 Their residency lasted until 1967.
 In 1967, their single, "Don't Get Around Much Anymore" was released on the Zodiac label.
 During the 60s the group had appeared on television on the talent show Have a Shot.